XeathJP/A-client-for-Discord-for-3DS/README.md

 * [sftdlib](https://github.com/xerpi/sftdlib)
 Once you have installed these, a simple `make` should compile it.
 If you have FBI installed on your 3ds, and python installed on your computer, open FBI and go to `Remote install` -> `Recieve URLs over the network`.
  On your computer, type `make spunch`.
 This should install the CIA directly on your 3DS!

+**This source is not distributed according to the current stage of production.**

 # Explanation
 * We recommend hitting the login button several times in a row.